Adnaviria

 Adnaviria is a realm of viruses that includes archaeal viruses that have a filamentous virion (i.e. body) and a linear, double-stranded DNA genome.
 The genome exists in A-form (A-DNA) and encodes a dimeric major capsid protein (MCP) that contains the SIRV2 fold, a type of alpha-helix bundle containing four helices.
 The virion consists of the genome encased in capsid proteins to form a helical nucleoprotein complex.
-For some viruses, this helix is surrounded by a lipid membrane called an envelope.
+For some adnaviruses, this helix is surrounded by a lipid membrane called an envelope.
 Some contain an additional protein layer between the nucleoprotein helix and the envelope.
 Complete virions are long and thin and may be flexible or a stiff like a rod.

 Adnaviria was established in 2020 after cryogenic electron microscopy showed that the viruses in the realm were related due to a shared MCP, A-DNA, and general virion structure.
-Viruses in Adnaviria infect hyperthermophilic archaea, i.e. archaea that inhabit very high temperature environments such as hot springs.
+Viruses in Adnaviria infect hyperthermophilic and acidophilic archaea, i.e. archaea that inhabit very high temperature environments and highly acidic environments.
 Their A-DNA genome may be an adaptation to this extreme environment.
 Viruses in Adnaviria have potentially existed for a long time, as it is thought that they may have infected the last archaeal common ancestor.
 In general, they show no genetic relation to any viruses outside the realm.

 Etymology

-Adnaviria takes the first part of its name, Adna-, from A-DNA, referring to the A-form genomic DNA of all viruses in the realm.
+Adnaviria takes the first part of its name, Adna-, from A-DNA, which refers to the A-form genomic DNA of all viruses in the realm.
 The second part, -viria is the suffix used for virus realms.
 The sole kingdom in the realm, Zilligvirae, is named after Wolfram Zillig (1925–2005) for his research on hyperthermophilic archaea, with the virus kingdom suffix -virae.
-The name of the sole phylum, Taleaviricota, is derived from Latin talea, meaning "rod", referring to the morphology of viruses in the realm, and the virus phylum suffix -viricota.
-Lastly, the sole class in the realm, Tokiviricetes, is constructed from Georgian toki (თოკი), meaning "thread", and the suffix used for virus classes, -viricetes.
+The name of the sole phylum, Taleaviricota, is derived from Latin talea, which means "rod" and refers to the morphology of viruses in the realm, and the virus phylum suffix -viricota.
+Lastly, the sole class in the realm, Tokiviricetes, is constructed from Georgian toki (თოკი), which means "thread", and the suffix used for virus classes, -viricetes.